Here are Some of our Favourite Things to Do in Sarajevo

 There are lots of free things to do in Sarajevo that you can enjoy.
 Sarajevo tourism is certainly booming – as we saw lots of tourists, backpackers, and other travelers checking out the city.
 Our walking tour also had a ton of people from all over.

-The city – and the country – has a rich history full of highlights and darker times.
-Its fascinating, and heartbreaking, to explore the city and learn about the past.
-That said, there are lots of tourist attractions in Sarajevo depending on what you are interested in seeing.
+Both the city – and the country – have a rich history full of highlights and darker times.
+It’s fascinating and heartbreaking to explore the city and learn about the past.
+We even wrote a whole post on our experience travelling around Bosnia and Herzegovina!
+That said, there are lots of hidden gems and tourist attractions in Sarajevo depending on what you are interested in seeing.

 We don’t really cover the unusual things to do in Sarajevo, however, many might consider exploring an underground tunnel a little unusual!
 But we’ll get to that!
 There are lots of things to do in Sarajevo at night like enjoying a coffee in the market with the locals and tourists alike.
 It’s very relaxing.
 If you’re ready, here are our thoughts on different things to do in Sarajevo!

 Disclaimer: We don’t usually use a ton of photos in our posts but Sarajevo is different.
 Explaining everything just wouldn’t be enough.
-We want to show you what Sarajevo looks likes.
-We want you to experience it for yourself someday, too.
+We want to show you what Sarajevo looks like.
+We also explored Mostar and loved it.
+Basically, we want you to experience Bosnia & Herzegovina for yourself someday, too.

 Take a Walking Tour (or Two)